+The South Korean government carried out its first artificial rain experiment of the year in late January.
 The trial was conducted by the Korea Meteorological Administration and the Ministry of Environment over the Yellow Sea.
 The results of this attempt were underwhelming, producing little more than a weak mist.

 Although the experiment has been reported as a “failure” the purpose of these operations isn’t necessarily to produce rain every time, but rather to acquire data, fine-tune the process and find out if artificial rain can even be reliably stimulated.
 The KMA carried out 12 experiments in 2018 and has 14 more trials planned for 2019.

 The data gathered by these trials will be used alongside information obtained from the 54 South Korean artificial rain experiments that have taken place since 2010.

 Artificial rain, or cloud seeding as it’s sometimes called, sounds like something out of science fiction.
 It involves injecting existing clouds with chemicals like silver iodide, dry ice or salt powder to encourage the formation of ice crystals that then, if all goes to plan, turn into precipitation.